sinjinablueshirt/wiki-game/README.md

 /wiki/Species
 ```

-You should also test your implementation on some real Wikipedia pages, such as:
+Finally, you should test your implementation on some real Wikipedia pages, such as:
 ```
 $ dune exec ./bin/wiki_game.exe -- wiki-game print-links -resource https://en.wikipedia.org/wiki/Endara
 /wiki/Endara